Updated March 21, 2023

 Here we are going to discuss one application of linear regression for predictive analytics.
 We will do modelling using python.

-The steps we are going to follow to build our model are as follows:
+Steps we are going to follow to build our model as follows:

-- We will do import the libraries and datasets.
+- We will import the libraries and datasets.

 - We will pre-process the data.